sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_linux_kernel_modules.md

   The `alias` attribute of gcc is used to assign another name to the init module, so you can have a better name for tye driver. ( eg. cdrom_inint instead of initd_modue), so not each driver has a init_module named function.

-  It would be possible to create a module without a module_init or module_exit functions, if the module had init_module(void) and cleanup_module(void) functions.
+  It is possible to create a module without a `module_init` or `module_exit` functions, if the module had init_module(void) and cleanup_module(void) functions.
 But we would lost the chance to have dedicated names for those functions.

  ### Passing parameters to kernel modules

  It is possilbe to pass parameters to a modules.
 Passing pametes may be intersting to change the behavior of the module, for example to enable/disable debug logs, or tu suppor different workgin modes.

-  Passing parameters to a module is declared in moduleparam.h file
+  Passing parameters to a module is declared in `moduleparam.h` file

   ```
   #define module_params(name, type, perm)